-Norman Worthington Conference Center: Completed in 1992, the University's beautiful conference center adjoins the Hal and Inge Marcus Pavilion and is a popular venue for area events.
-In addition to housing a large conference room that can be divided into smaller areas, the Norman Worthington Conference Center features a skylit lobby, offices and a kitchen.
+NORMAN WORTHINGTON CONFERENCE CENTER: Completed in 1992, the University's beautiful conference center adjoins the Hal and Inge Marcus Pavilion and is a popular venue for area events.
+In addition to housing a large conference room that can be divided into smaller areas, the Norman Worthington Conference Center features a sky lit lobby, offices and a kitchen.
 The University's primary location for meetings, conferences and social events, it is sometimes used for the performing arts.

-Zaverl Hall: built in 2006 houses the Custodial and Grounds Department and the Lacey MakerSpace.
+ZAVERL HALL: built in 2006, houses the Lacey MakerSpace.